sunfounder/raspad3/docs/source/3d_printer_monitor.rst

 .. note::

     * The Raspberry Pi Operating System will need to be installed on the micro-SD card before starting the tutorial.
-Please refer to :ref:`INSTALL THE RASPBERRY PI OS`.
+Please refer to :ref:`install_os`.
     * **Webcam Option**: A camera will need to be installed on the RasPad for webcam use.
 Please refer to the tutorial: :ref:`Assemble the Camera Module`.
     * **Touch UI Option**: A new Raspberry Pi image might not have an auto start function for Touch UI.
 Please refer to the tutorial: :ref:`Touch UI` to configure the settings for the Touch UI function.